Can Chickens Eat Brussels Sprouts

 I recommend giving your chickens a small portion of boiled Brussels sprouts.
 That is the best type that you can give.

 Boiled Brussels sprouts are healthy and easy to digest.
-Boiling and washing also remove the germs and microorganisms present in it.
+Boiling and washing also remove the germs and make them easier for some chickens to digest.

 Giving them less than 10% of their daily feed is okay, but more than the limit is not suitable for their health.